seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-06-phpreact-streams.md

 }
 {% endhighlight %}

-`close` events looks very similar to `end` event, it will be emitted once the stream closes.
-The difference is that `end` always indicates a successful end, while `close` endicates only a termination of the stream:
+`close` event looks very similar to `end` event, it will be emitted once the stream closes.
+The difference is that `end` event always indicates a successful end, while `close` means only a termination of the stream:

 {% highlight php %}
 <?php